GUNUNG · China (Tibet)

 Ekstrem (lereng ~50°, ~2.200 m pendakian dinding)Shishapangma's southwest face presents a steeper wall — about 2,200 m of ascent on slopes up to 50 degrees — a favourite for fast alpine ascents and ski descents.
 More direct and aesthetic than the north route, it is far more technically demanding and avalanche-exposed, reserved for highly experienced climbers.

 Shishapangma (8,027 m) is the lowest eight-thousander and the only one entirely in Tibet, often a climber's 'first' 8,000er thanks to vehicle access to base camp.
-The videos and articles below document real experiences — from the well-known 2023 avalanche tragedy and a historic summit moment to a National Geographic ski expedition, plus route guides and climbing history.
+The videos and articles below document real experiences — from the well-known 2023 avalanche tragedy and a historic summit moment to a National Geographic ski expedition, route guides and climbing history, plus the 2024 true-summit season via the Spanish route and the CTMA permit/oxygen dynamics.

 References